Tennis: 'I am not retired', Serena Williams says

 Williams, 41, said she was “evolving away from tennis” in an essay in August and, while she did not confirm the US Open as her farewell event, she was given lavish tributes before each match in New York and waved an emotional goodbye after losing in the third round.

-The 23-time Grand Slam champion, who took the tennis world by storm as a teenager and is considered by some as the greatest of all time, said not preparing for a tournament after the US Open did not feel natural to her.
+The 23-time Grand Slam champion, who took the tennis world by storm as a teenager and is considered by some as the greatest of all time, said not preparing for a tournament after the US Open – which she won six times – did not feel natural to her.

 “I still haven’t really thought about (retirement),” Williams said.